Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

 Fig.\,\ref{fig:2d}a shows the local hole occupation number in the FM case at two different times.
 There the dynamics reduces to that of a single particle (here the hole) tunneling in a 2D lattice with dipolar~$\propto t/r^3$ tunneling rate.
 The observed coherent evolution of the hole shows a distinctive interference pattern which is a fingerprint of the associated band structure: in particular the hole occupation exhibits pronounced peaks at $T=0.5\times\frac{2\pi}{|2t|}$ ($T=0.515\,\mu$s) along the diagonal of the 2D array, a feature absent in the simulation including only NN interactions.
 Fig.\,\ref{fig:2d}b focuses on the evolution of the hole occupation at the center and corner of the array, and compares simulations including experimental errors (solid) to the ideal simulations (dashed) with dipolar tails.

 The AFM case is presented in Fig~\ref{fig:2d}c.
-There, we expect that the hole's paths do not interfere because of their different spin backgrounds that keep memory of the trajectory~\cite{Trugman1988,Grusdt2018PRX,Ji2021,Bohrdt2024}.
+There, we expect that the hole's paths do not interfere because of their different spin backgrounds that keep memory of the trajectory~\cite{Ji2021}.
 Furthermore, the initial AFM state allows for strong fluctuations in both the charge (i.e. the hole) and spin sector due to tunneling~$t$ and spin flip-flop processes~$J_\perp$.
-In Fig.\,\ref{fig:2d}d we compare the evolution of the hole occupation with time-dependent matrix product state simulations~\cite{Hauschild2018,Hauschild2019} to ideal (dashed) and error (solid) simulations: To incorporate experimental imperfections in the 2D AFM, we average over erroneous initial product states obtained from the postprocessed state preparation infidelities; other imperfections such as Rydberg decay are not included (see Methods).
+In Fig.\,\ref{fig:2d}d we compare the evolution of the hole occupation with time-dependent matrix product state simulations to ideal (dashed) and error (solid) simulations incorporating measured state-preparation infidelities (see Methods).
 The error simulations (solid) are in good agreement with our experiment, by comparing the peak at the center and its adjacent sites at early evolution times; at later times both the numerical simulations and the experiment become featureless due to the high-energy initial state prepared in the experiment.
-In future experiments, the preparation of an AFM Néel pattern along the $x$~direction -- as we already demonstrated for the 1D chain -- will allow us to start from an initial state with a spin background close to the ground state of Hamiltonian~\eqref{_Hamiltonian}.
-By adiabatically lowering a local potential addressing the initial hole (or pair of holes) position, low-energy properties of holes in an AFM $t$-$J$~model can be investigated.
+The antiferromagnetic spin background makes different path distinguishable, consequently, interference between these paths is suppressed, leading to a damped revival at the initial hole position.
+In future experiments, an adiabatic evolution starting from a staggered spin pattern -- as demonstrated for the 2D square lattice~\cite{Chen2023} -- will allow us to investigate the low-energy properties of holes in the $t$-$J$~model.